Arfana Mallah

-Arfana Mallah (عرفانہ ملاح) is a Pakistani Human rights activist, leader of the Women's Action Forum and a professor of Chemistry at the University of Sindh, Jamshoro, Sindh, Pakistan.
+Arfana Mallah (عرفانہ ملاح) is a Pakistani human rights activist, leader of the Women's Action Forum and a professor of chemistry at the University of Sindh, Jamshoro, Sindh, Pakistan.

 Education

-Arfana BegumMallah received a master's degree in chemistry from Quaid-i-Azam University Islamabad in 1998, a M.Phil in analytical Chemistry in 2002 and a PhD in Chemistry in 2012 from the University of Sindh at Jamshoro.
+Arfana Begum Mallah received a master's degree in chemistry from Quaid-i-Azam University Islamabad in 1998, an M.Phil. in analytical Chemistry in 2002 and a PhD in chemistry in 2012 from the University of Sindh at Jamshoro.

 Career

-As of 2023, Mallah is a professor at the Dr. M. A. Kazi institute of Chemistry, University of Sindh at Jamshoro, Sindh, Pakistan.
+As of 2023, Mallah is a professor at the Dr. M. A. Kazi institute of Chemistry, University of Sindh at Jamshoro.

 Mallah has been active in teachers' trades unionism since she joined the University of Sindh as a lecturer.
 She was the first elected female General Secretary of Sindh University Teachers association (SUTA) and was re-elected for a record further four terms of office.
 She was also elected as a member of Sindh University syndicate twice and was the first female elected member of it.